whoisryosuke/react-unified-input/README.md

 ## How to use

-1. Install the library `npm i react-unified-input`
+1. Install the library `npm i unified-input`
 2. Add the `<InputManager />` to your app to enable focus navigation.
 3. Create a focusable component by using the `useFocusable()` hook inside a React component and pass the ref the underlying DOM element (see [the ExampleFocusComponent](src\examples\HelloWorldExample\ExampleFocusComponent.tsx) for an example).
 4. Spin up your app and try navigating using the keyboards arrow keys.